php-fig/fig-standards/accepted/PSR-7-http-message-meta.md

 - `\n` (0x0A)

-If compatibility with older systems is desired then the sequence `\r\n` (0x0D0A) within a header value MAY be accepted if and only if it is immediately preceded by either SPACE (0x20) or `\t` (0x09).
+If compatibility with older systems is desired then the sequence `\r\n` (0x0D0A) within a header value MAY be accepted if and only if it is immediately followed by either SPACE (0x20) or `\t` (0x09).
 The full sequence SHOULD then internally be normalized to a single SPACE (0x20).